This post was most recently updated on December 13th, 2020

 In your country, you might have a single room in your house for you.

-Will you be able to adjust in a room with 6 other people?
+Will you be able to adjust to a room with 6 other people?

 Think about it.